SGSVertigo/vertigo-instructions/RAF_Page.md

 Whilst approaching the landing zone, the Skydiver makes several turns to help reach the correct leanding-site at the desired speed and angle.

 The mechanics of a parachute mean that the centripetal force for these turns acts towards the parachute itself.
 And a component of this force acts directly upward, another horizontally.
+In the graphs above, a significant horizontal force is seen when the yaw angle (a rotation around a vertical axis) is changing rapidly.
 Somewhat surprisingly, these forces are quite large.
 For someone who has never jumped out of a plane, this data was unexpected, although not unexplainable.

 This has always been one of the pleasures when working with Vertigo data.
 What at first glance looks odd, is often very explainable, and challenges pupils' misconceptions of what really does go on in real life.